sahiliamsso/docs/source/authn-guide/basic.md

 by user in the “Password” field of the login form.
 If bind results in success, login flow ends and user is treated as authenticated.

+##Basic Authentication using LDAP backend(s)

-By default Gluu is configured to use its own internal LDAP directory instead of some remote LDAP backend, so LDAP operations on steps 2 and 3 will be also executed against it.
+By default Gluu is configured to use its own internal LDAP directory instead of some remote LDAP backend, so LDAP operations on steps 2 and 3 from the authentication flow will be also executed against it.

 As many organizations already have existing LDAP directories with users’ data in their network which they would like to put to use, one of the first steps for